cbcrg/tcoffee/docs/tcoffee_manual.rst

 Extracting/Removing sequences with the % identity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Removing too identical sequences (redundant)
-""""""""""""""""""""""""""""""""""""""""""""
-Removing the most similar sequences is often what people have in mind when they talk about removing redundancy.
-You can do so using the **+trim option**.
+**Removing too identical sequences (redundant)** Removing the most similar sequences is often what people have in mind when they talk about removing redundancy.
+You can do so using the **+trim** option.
 For instance, you can generate a dataset where no pair of sequences has more than 50% identity either from a dataset of unaligned sequences (command 1) or from any given alignment (command 2).
 If you start from unaligned sequences, the removal of redundancy can be slow.
 If your sequences have already been aligned using a fast method, you can take advantage of this by replacing the "_seq_" with "_aln_".
 Just run the following command lines to see the difference un runtime:

 ::